 After the sequence, the party found themselves dropped off in the school’s “Old Gym.”
 Mark rushed to Maki’s side while Sorrow just sort of stood there watching the unconscious people with disinterest.
 After confirming that everyone was alright, the party turned their attention to the subject of the “Old Gym,” explaining that it had been demolished six months ago (you might remember Maki’s confusion about the new gym from earlier).
 Maki said that they’ve “gone back,” and they discussed the possibility of time travel for a while.
-Maki brought up an unfamiliar name at this point, Yosuke, and by the magic of plot contrivance, a girl rushed into the gym and said that Yosuke had just been attacked by the girl in black, who was apparently a regular sight here, urm, in the past.
+Maki brought up an unfamiliar name at this point, Yosuke, and by the magic of plot contrivance, a girl rushed into the gym and said that Yosuke had just been attacked by the girl in black, who was apparently a regular sight here in… urm… the past?
 Something was clearly wrong.

-The party figured out the mystery rather quickly (although mostly in between scenes with no announcement of their conclusions): this was some kind of alternate dimension.
+The party figured out the mystery rather quickly (although mostly in between scenes with no announcement of their conclusions): we were in some kind of alternate dimension.
 This was admirable, since the average game would run around with the characters incapable of solving the mystery, just so the player could work out the twist on their own.
 Although I have to say, the party was really bad at keeping their cover once they had worked things out.
 They began to refer to characters as being “this version” of a person, often to their face.
 “This version” of Miss Saeko was silent, “this version” of the vice principal was suspiciously nice instead of cruel.
 Another girl was rich instead of poor.
-Even former party members like Yukino seemed to be alternates.
+Even former party members like Yukino seemed to have alternates.

 Around here, I should probably mention a peculiarity with this game’s dialogue sequences.
 Generally, when you enter a conversation zone, you can speak to anyone present including your party members.
 However, your party members will almost always comment on the conversation you have with NPCs in the room even if you haven’t had it yet!
 Because you have to walk around the area, you’re almost certainly going to talk to whoever’s closest first, not whoever’s new, so this always leads to odd situations.
 Just another oversight in this game’s already loose and frankly sloppy design.